 More Pudding Recipes

 I am so honored when you make a recipe from my site!
-If you make this Rice Pudding recipe, please leave a comment and a star rating with your experience!
-If you have any questions about this recipe, feel free to comment here, too!
+If you make this Creamy Rice Pudding, please leave a star ⭐️ rating with your experience!
+If you have any questions about this recipe, feel free to comment here, and tag me on instagram!

 This Creamy Rice Pudding recipe is both humble and delicious and can be made easily on the stovetop for the perfect after-dinner dessert.
 It can be served warm or cold, with a sprinkle of cinnamon, or even a dollop of ice cream to create an epic hot and cold contrast.